delineateio/hashicorp-terraform-github/README.md

 <!-- GETTING STARTED -->
 ## Terraform Cloud Setup

-A [Terarform Cloud](https://www.terraform.io/) acount will be required.
+A [Terraform Cloud](https://www.terraform.io/) account will be required.
 In this example there are two workspaces defined, these workspaces are configured using Terraform remote backend files [here](./ops/cloud/config/).

 ![alt text](assets/terraform.png "Title")